 Headache Log Templatefor Excel, OpenOffice, and Google Sheets

-Download a printable headache log to keep a record of your symptoms and triggers.
-Or, use the spreadsheet to keep a record on your computer.
-If you travel a lot, you could use the Google Sheets version so that you always have access to the log (assuming you can connect to the internet).
+Keep a diary of your headaches using this printable headache log.
+Tracking possible symptoms and triggers can help both you and your doctor identify ways to prevent them in the future.
+Use the spreadsheet to keep a record on your computer.
+If you travel a lot, you can use the Google Sheets version so that you always have access to the log (assuming you can connect to the internet).

 "No installation, no macros - just a simple spreadsheet" - by Jon Wittwer

 Use a Headache Log to Help Identify Triggers

 I'm not a medical doctor, so don't take any of this as professional advice.
 But, if you are trying to prevent headaches or migraines, you might find some of this useful.

 Migraines vs. Headaches

 If you don't know the difference between a normal headache and a true migraine, I suggest you do some research.
 I've had headaches that were just as painful as some migraines, although most of the time a migraine is much worse.
 It's not just about the level of pain.
 Even though the causes, triggers, and symptoms can be similar, a migraine is a different beast, medically speaking.
 The last time I checked, the Migraine article on Wikipedia was pretty good.

 One of the main reasons for keeping a diary of headaches and migraines is to help you identify the triggers, meaning the factors that can be the cause of a headache.
 Then, maybe you can work on avoiding or preventing the triggers.
 Symptoms, on the other head, are the effects of the headache, such as pain, nausea, dizziness, sensitivity to light and sound, etc.